Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors

-It is also worthwhile to mention that, the extension of direct combinatorial method from \cite{kapelkokranakisIPL} leads to exact asymptotic result in Theorem \ref{thm:exact_one} only when $a$ is an odd natural number (see \cite[Theorem 2]{kapelko_dmaa}). \begin{proof}(Theorem \ref{thm:exact_one}) As a first step, note that if $a>0$ and a is an even integer the desired Formula (\ref{eq:firsteq}) follows from Theorem \ref{thm:spaa}, as well as the identity $\Gamma(\frac{a}{2}+1)=\left(\frac{a}{2}\right)!.$
+\end{theorem} The gamma function $\Gamma(a)$ is defined to be an extension of the factorial to real number arguments.
+It is related to the factorial by $\Gamma\left(\frac{a}{2}+1\right)=\left(\frac{a}{2}\right)!$ provided that $\frac{a}{2}\in{\mathbb N}.$ It is also worthwhile to mention that, the extension of direct combinatorial method from \cite{kapelkokranakisIPL} leads to exact asymptotic result in Theorem \ref{thm:exact_one} only when $a$ is an odd natural number (see \cite[Theorem 2]{kapelko_dmaa}).

-Therefore, we may assume that $a>0$ and $a$ is not an even integer.
-Let $k$ be nonnegative integer.
-Assume that, $n$ mobile sensors are thrown uniformly and independently at random in the unit interval.
-Let $X_i$ be the position of $i$-th sensor in the interval $[0,1],$ for $i = 1, 2, \ldots , n.$